 Let’s say, you get home with your new puppy or dog and bring them in the house to meet everyone then whoops, guess what.
 The puppy was so excited or nervous he/she peed on your kitchen floor or worse your carpets.

-Shopping For New Puppy
+What To Buy For A New Puppy

-Dogs are den animals and crates mimic that of a wolf den.
+Dogs are den animals, and crates mimic that of a wolf den.
 It also helps with potty training.
-This crate has a divider to make it smaller while potty training.
+This crate has a divider to make it smaller while the puppy is young, making it easy for potty training.

 Puppies and dogs love to get cozy and to have their own bedding.
 I recommend in the beginning to use some old blankets or towels during the potting training phase in their crate or this crate pad that is easy to wash and dry.
 You can also get a beautiful cozy dog bed to keep in your family room area – so the puppy can have a place of their own. (not just your couch)

-Start with food that the breeder has been feeding them ( puppies eat three times a day) and if you are rescuing the puppy, make sure you buy a high-quality, grain-free kibble puppy food.
+Start with food that the breeder has been feeding them ( puppies eat three times a day) and if you are rescuing the puppy, make sure you buy high-quality, grain-free kibble puppy food.

 Just like the food, make sure it is high quality with great ingredients in it.
-I gave my puppies the treats below they really seemed to enjoy them.
-We want our pups around for many years, so feeding them the right things is essential.
+All my puppies loved the treats below they really seemed to enjoy them and of course, always wanted more.

-Pro tip: Always go easy on the treats tiny pieces are perfect for them, especially when it comes to training.
+Pro tip: Always go easy on the treats – tiny pieces are perfect for them, especially when it comes to training.
 Too much at one time can lead to stomach issues.

-You will need two bowls, one for water and the other for food.
-Puppies seem to think their dishes are toys so let’s discourage that by getting a heavier bowl for them and one with rubber on the bottom so they can’t slide it around.
+Puppies seem to think their dishes are toys and love to splash their water all over the floor.
+So let’s discourage that by getting a heavier bowl for them and one with rubber on the bottom so they can’t slide it around.

 Stainless steel bowls are an excellent choice for hygiene.

 Pro tip: Also, a word of caution puppies are messy, so a good mat underneath the dishes helps keep things a little cleaner.

-Depending on your breed -a harness works great for pups with the short faces ( I will only use a harness for my English bulldog), and soft collars are fine for all other breeds of dogs.
-I love this harness for the fact that it is v-sharped around neck area so it doesn’t bother the puppy.
+Depending on your breed -a harness works great for pups with short faces ( I will only use a harness for my English bulldog), and soft collars will work for all other breeds of dogs if you prefer collars.

 Leashes come in different sizes, it’s good to have at least two- a training lead and a walking lead.
 A 4-6ft lead is suitable for a new puppy anything longer is useful for training lessons (like calling them to come).